-Givenchy Blanc Satin (1) Ombre Couture Cream Eyeshadow
+Givenchy Rose Dentelle (3) Ombre Couture Cream Eyeshadow

-Givenchy Ombre Couture Cream Eyeshadow ($23.00 for 0.14 oz.) is a more recently released cream eyeshadow that’s supposed to be “creamy, waterproof, [and] long-lasting.”
+These are the last of the Givenchy Ombre Couture Cream Eyeshadow ($23.00 for 0.14 oz.) shades I have to review!
+You can check out previously reviewed shades here. 🙂 The brand describes them as “creamy, waterproof, [and] long-lasting.”
 It’s a cream-to-powder formula, so it feels like a cream initially but dries down to a powder finish.
-Givenchy actually states that this lasts for 16 hours, which is quite a tall order.
-I reviewed three shades here, and I have a few more to share with you now.
+Givenchy actually states that this lasts for 16 hours, which is quite a tall order and one that I haven’t found any shade to live up to (or even last close to that).